This is Post 35 in the ‘Meditation Guidance’ series.

-We can also say that the hierarchical arrangement of the subtle bodies is reflected in the vertical arrangement of the chakras in the field of the body, and it is this same vertical arrangement that we see in the symbolism of the stupa.
-To adequately conceptualise the complexity of the task of achieving somatic integration through meditation practice, we need both the nested somatic fields symbolised by the stupa, and the mandala with its crossed axes.
+We can also say that the hierarchical arrangement of the interpenetrating subtle bodies is reflected in the vertical arrangement of the chakras as they experienced in the field of the body, and it is this same vertical arrangement that we see in the symbolism of the stupa.
+To adequately conceptualise the complexity of the task of achieving integration and positive emotion through meditation practice, we need both the nested somatic fields symbolised by the stupa, and the mandala with its crossed axes.
 The mandala shows us the ‘oppositions’ which are present within the hierarchical structure, and which must be reconciled if we are to achieve a high level of integration and positive emotion.

 Separation and Reconciliation of the Opposites

-The aspect of non-dual wisdom that the mandala emphasises symbolically through its graphical structure, is the need for a separation, reconciliation, and transcendence, of the dualities that are inherent in egoic perception, through the experience of resting as Consciousness.
-There is enormous practical importance in this recognition of the tendency of the components of egoic perception to split off and polarise, generating disowned, or ‘Shadow’, areas in the psyche.
+The aspect of non-dual wisdom that the mandala emphasises symbolically through its graphical structure, is the need for a separation and reconciliation of the dualities that are inherent in egoic perception – through the experience of resting as Consciousness.
+There is enormous practical importance in this recognition of the tendency of the components of egoic perception to polarise or split off, generating disowned, or ‘Shadow’, areas in the psyche.
 I have spoken about this before in several articles (here, and here) and shall be returning in future articles to further exploration of the way in which the mandala with its vertical and horizontal oppositions, helps us to grasp the disintegrative egoic tendencies that maintain our unconsciousness.